markusunger/200_OK_admin/documentation.md

 `/users/23` would therefore represent an item in the `users` resource collection with the identifier `23`.

 Resources can also be nested.
-Going with example above, each user could have an associated image resource.
-Nested resources belong to a specific resource item in the form of `/<resource-name>/<resource-identifier>/<nested-resource-name>`.
+Those nested resources belong to a specific resource item in the form of `/<resource-name>/<resource-identifier>/<nested-resource-name>`.

-`/users/42/images` would represent the _images_ resource collection for the user with the identifier `42`.
+Going with the example above, each user could have an associated image resource. `/users/42/images` would then represent the `images` resource collection for the user with the identifier `42`.
 Items from nested resource collections can otherwise be accessed the same way as any top-level resource.

 In total, you can nest resources up to **4 levels deep** (e.g. `/users/1/galleries/2/images/3/comments/4`).